OpenLink Personal Assistant VAD Installation, Configuration, and Usage Guide

 VAL Scopes Configuration

-Web Crawling (“Sponger”) Usage Privileges
+Web Crawler (“Sponger”) Usage Privileges

 Incorporating web crawls into query solution production pipelines requires the following steps:

-1. Granting SPARQL_SPONGE privileges to the SQL account (“demo” by default) associated with the Demo.demo.execute_sql_query stored procedure that handles SPASQL (SPARQL inside SQL) functionality.
+1. Grant SPARQL_SPONGE privileges to the SQL account (“demo” by default) associated with the Demo.demo.execute_sql_query stored procedure that handles SPASQL (SPARQL inside SQL) functionality.
 This is achieved by executing the command GRANT SPARQL_SPONGE TO demo.

 assistant_sponging_patch.sql.zip (1.1 KB)